XaioIEEE/FDMEC/README.md

-# FD_KD
+# Fall Detection_Knowledge Distillation
-Fall Detection KD Model
+Fall Detection Knowledge Distillation Model
-#  This study's code is the KD model, and it will be divided into the following modules:
+#  The Python code is the knowledge distillation model, and it will be divided into the following modules:

   * Public Dataset Reading